itsananderson/itsananderson.github.io/source/_posts/2015-02-18-customize-your-git-log-format.markdown

 Watching and reading about these craftsmen and their tools, I've noticed parallels in my full time craft: Software Development.

 In the next few posts, I'll share some of the software "jigs" I've created to make myself more efficient.
-The primary focus of these jigs will be Git.
+The primary focus posts will be configuration and customization of Git.

 Git Log: Your Own Personal Journal
 ---